 We are doing a series of posts on how your mortgage credit score works… meaning, how do they come up with the number?
 We covered the fact that there are different “Models.”
-This means that not only do the three repositories (the “data banks” of information which is really what the 3 credit bureaus are) have different ways of coming up with numbers… they come up with different numbers for your Medical Credit Score, a Mortgage Credit Score, an Insurance Credit Score, a Retail Credit Score – and the one they use if your a looking for a job! (there might be others these are the ones I am familiar with).
+This means that not only do the three repositories (the “data banks” of information which is really what the 3 credit bureaus are) have different ways of coming up with numbers… they come up with different numbers for your Medical Credit Score, a Mortgage Credit Score, an Insurance Credit Score, a Retail Credit Score – and the one they use if you are looking for a job! (there might be others these are the ones I am familiar with).

 As of October 2012 Credco analysis shows the average mortgage credit score in America is now 690.
 WOW!
 The other interesting thing to me was how many people did not have enough credit to have a score!